csaboka/spacechempatch/README.md

 The project consists of a Visual Studio 2015 solution file.
 You should be able to build it with either Visual Studio, or the Mono development tools on Linux.

+To add new patches, please read the "How it works" section below, then refer to PATCHING.md for the low-level details.

 ### Prerequisites

 You will need to get the `Mono.Cecil` library from NuGet.
 This library does the heavy lifting in assembly modification.